the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 }
 ~~~~~~~~

 Using arrow functions in event handlers directly impacts your application's performance.
 For instance, the `onClick` handler for the `onDismiss()` method wraps the method in another arrow function to pass the item identifier.
 Every time the `render()` method runs, the handler instantiates the higher-order arrow function.
 It can have an impact on your application performance, but in most cases you won't notice.
 If you have a huge table of data with 1000 items and each row or column has an arrow function in an event handler, it is worth thinking about the performance implications, so you could implement a dedicated Button component to bind the method in the constructor.
-Before that, though, it is premature optimization, and it is more prudent learn the basics of React before thinking about optimization.
+Before that, though, it is premature optimization, and it is more prudent to learn the basics of React before thinking about optimization.

 ### Exercises: